netenglabs/suzieq/docs/2020-roadmap.md

 but let us know if you either need this or what to help contribute
 * SONIC
 * ISIS
+* make sure we can support 1M+ routes per device
 * understand BGP routing policy and route maps / etc
 * MPLS
 * make asserts more modular and easier to extend